 Janie joined SCANPO’s team in April 2012 and manages our virtual presence, otherwise known as the website!
 She manages all outbound communications, including the social media platforms.
 She is responsible for SCANPO’s eNewletters and makes sure the website is kept up-to-date with resources you need and use.
 Janie has great plans for our SCANPO membership and the members-only side of the website.

 With BFA and BGD degrees from the prestigious Rhode Island School of Design, Janie has used her graphic design and marketing skills working for both profit and nonprofit organizations.
-She’s passionate about the nonprofit sector and public education, including eight years at the College of Charleston in the Division of Marketing and Communications.
+She’s passionate about the nonprofit sector and education, including eight years at the College of Charleston in the Division of Marketing and Communications.
 She has served on nonprofit boards, such as, Florence Crittenton, helped build East Cooper Habitat for Humanity houses and personally raises thousands every year riding in the Pedal 4 Pattison’s (Academy) 4-Hour Spinning Marathon.

 Janie works remotely from Sullivan’s Island where she and her husband, Charlie Aikman, are raising their three children.